 2. Database structure

 The database for this protocol is a series of Excel workbooks with multiple sheets in each workbook.
 The Transect Information sheet contains the information on the transects measured for this year.
-If a transect not visited, this is indicated by missing records in the General Survey worksheet.
+If a transect was not visited, this is indicated by missing records in the General Survey worksheet, and there is no data for that transect in the year.

 The General Survey sheet contains the information collected at the plot level.
 There are multiple lines per plot.
 If a species was not seen in a plot (% cover = 0), the record is not present in the database.